openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 ## Usage

 An **AbilityDelegator** object is obtained by calling [getAbilityDelegator](js-apis-app-ability-abilityDelegatorRegistry.md#abilitydelegatorregistrygetabilitydelegator) in **AbilityDelegatorRegistry**.
-This API can be used only in the test environment.
+The APIs can be used only in the test environment.
 ```ts
 import AbilityDelegatorRegistry from '@ohos.app.ability.abilityDelegatorRegistry';
 ```